Wyncote, Pennsylvania

 Wyncote is a census-designated place (CDP) in Cheltenham Township, Montgomery County, Pennsylvania, United States.
-It borders the northwestern and northeastern section of Philadelphia.
+It borders the northwestern section of Philadelphia.
 Wyncote is located 11 miles from Center City Philadelphia at the southeasternmost tip of Montgomery County.
 The Jenkintown-Wyncote SEPTA station is the fifth busiest regional rail station in the SEPTA system.

 Wyncote is bordered by the Cheltenham neighborhoods of Glenside, Elkins Park, La Mott, and Cedarbrook; the Philadelphia neighborhoods of West Oak Lane and Cedarbrook, as well as the borough of Jenkintown and Abington Township.